-With gifts and pledges made to date, including a Round 1 pass from the National Lottery Heritage Fund, an Arts Council England Small Capital Grant and funding from the John James Bristol Foundation, the Linbury Trust, Garfield Weston Foundation, Foyle Foundation, Nisbet Trust, Society of Merchant Venturers and Wolfson Foundation and others, we are well on the way to achieving our goal.
+With gifts and pledges made to date from the National Lottery Heritage Fund, an Arts Council England Small Capital Grant and funding from the John James Bristol Foundation, the Linbury Trust, Garfield Weston Foundation, Foyle Foundation, Nisbet Trust, Society of Merchant Venturers and Wolfson Foundation and others, we are well on the way to achieving our goal.

 Did you know?

 The RWA has been financially self-supporting since it was founded in 1844.
-Today, just 1.5% of running costs come from public subsidy (an Openness grant from Bristol City Council).
+Today, just 1% of running costs come from public subsidy (an Openness grant from Bristol City Council).

 How you can help

-Please consider whether you, your family, your company or charitable trust can support the RWA with an exceptional gift towards the Light and Inspiration appeal.
+Please consider whether you can support the RWA with a gift towards the Light and Inspiration appeal.

 We welcome gifts of all sizes and will be pleased to publicly acknowledge all gifts of £1,000 and above.
 As well as financial contributions, we welcome enquiries from people willing to support the appeal by running your own fundraising events e.g. supper parties, team challenge events or auctions of promises.
 Please get in touch to discuss.